oschwengers/bakta/README.md

 Rfam covariance models:

-- ncRNA: 798
+- ncRNA: 802
 - ncRNA cis-regulatory regions: 270

 ori sequences:

-- oriC/V: 10,878
+- oriC/V: 6,690
 - oriT: 502

 To provide FAIR annotations, the database releases are SemVer versioned (w/o patch level), *i.e.* `<major>.<minor>`.
 For each version we provide a comprehensive log file tracking all imported sequences as well as annotations thereof.
 The db schema is represented by the `<major>` digit and automatically checked at runtime by Bakta in order to ensure compatibility.
 Content updates are tracked by the `<minor>` digit.

-Since this taxonomic-untargeted database is fairly demanding regarding storage consumption, we provide a lightweight version providing all non-coding feature information but only PSCC information from UniRef50 clusters for CDS.
-If download bandwiths or storage requirements are an issue or if faster runtimes for less-specific annotation are favored, the `light` database will do the job!
+As this taxonomic-untargeted database is fairly demanding regarding storage consumption, we provide a lightweight version providing all non-coding feature information but only PSCC information from UniRef50 clusters for CDS.
+If download bandwiths or storage requirements become an issue or if shorter runtimes are favored over more-specific annotation, the `light` database will do the job.

 Latest database version 5.0:

-- `full`: 31 Gb zipped, 60 Gb unzipped
+- `light`: 1.2 Gb zipped, 2.8 Gb unzipped, MD5: a40e680b4aab7871102f31aaac91838b
-- `light`: 1.2 Gb zipped, 2.8 Gb unzipped
+- `full`: 31 Gb zipped, 60 Gb unzipped, MD5: 3200136a0a32b3c33d1cb348ab6b87de

 All database releases are hosted at Zenodo: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4247252.svg)](https://doi.org/10.5281/zenodo.4247252)